Dpessheva/react-app/README.md

  Product add:
  - Admin route only
- - Create a new pizza entry and save it to the database
+ - Create a new  entry and save it to the database

  Prooduct edit:
  - Admin route only
- - Edit existing pizza entry and save it to the database
+ - Edit an existing  entry and save it to the database

  Product delete:
  - Admin route only
- - Remove pizza entry from the database
+ - Remove an entry from the database

  Pending orders
 -  Admin route only